ItzikFa94/base-ui-exercise/README.md

   <img src="images/2.png" width="600">
 </p>

+When the input changes, nothing really should happen in our application.
+You can log it to the console.
+The same when adding a link on using its action symbol - log (or alert) it.

 3. The second view is "Icon Only" which should contain an image button (in production it's being used to load an icon image from the media manager, but you don't open anything) and an input with label below:

 <p align="center">
   <img src="images/3.png" width="600">
 </p>

+Both the media button and its symbol button should be mocked when clicking them - again, logging or alerting are fair enough.

 4. The third view is "Text and Icon" which should contain the content of both previous views: